Wantage PCN Team

 Toyosi Akinbami - Senior Clinical Pharmacist

-As a clinical pharmacist I work as part of the general practice team and provide expert advice on medicines for our patients and are able to consult with and treat patients directly.
+Toyosi works as part of the general practice team across Church Street and Newbury Street Practices and provide expert advice on medicines for patients and consults with and treats patients directly.
 This includes providing extra help to manage long-term conditions and advice for those on multiple medicines.

 Ffion Baker - Clinical Pharmacist

 Ffion comes from a background in community pharmacy.
-She is full time and works with the pharmacy team supporting both practices.
+She is full time and works with the pharmacy team supporting the patients of Church Street Practice.

 Our pharmacy team have all worked in community pharmacies and brings knowledge and experience to our PCN.